Camille Ruest

 Camille Ruest (/fr/; born November 23, 1993) is a Canadian retired competitive pair skater.
 With her skating partner, Andrew Wolfe, she is the 2019 Canadian national bronze medallist, and has represented Canada at the Four Continents and World Championships, placing eighteenth at the 2018 World Championships in Milan.

 Personal life

 Ruest was born on November 23, 1993, in Rimouski, Quebec.
 She is the daughter of Édith Lévesque and Claude Ruest.
-She studied at Cégep de Sorel-Tracy.
+She studied Natural Sciences at Cégep de Sorel-Tracy, and Environmental Practice at Royal Roads University.

 Career

 Single skating

 Ruest began learning to skate in 1997.
 She competed mainly in ladies' singles until the end of the 2014–2015 season, placing 17th in the senior ranks at the 2014 Canadian Championships.
 She was coached by Annie Barabé and Sophie Richard in Contrecœur, Quebec.

 Pair skating

 Ruest trained in pair skating for two years beginning when she was 15 years old.
 She competed with Marc-Antoine Laporte in the pre-novice ranks in the 2009–2010 season.
 She spent the next few seasons focusing on singles.

 Having decided to return to pairs, Ruest teamed up with Samuel Morais in April 2014.
 They placed 6th in the junior pairs' event at the 2015 Canadian Championships.
 The pair was coached by Annie Barabé in Contrecœur, Quebec.

 Ruest teamed up with Andrew Wolfe in September 2015.
 They trained but did not compete during their first season together.